 An effective hub demonstrates that your brand understands the needs and interests of your target audience.
-Like a magazine, a hub takes a narrow topic and explores every nook and cranny within it, helping readers glean new insights, discover the latest trends and conduct research in a meaningful way.
+Like a magazine, hub content takes a narrow topic and explores every nook and cranny within it, helping readers glean new insights, discover the latest trends and conduct research in a meaningful way.

 From an SEO perspective, a content hub lends authority to its brand.
 When a user arrives at a hub, they can instantly see the topics and themes for which your brand is a thought leader.
 Moreover, consistent quality in your content will help pages rank higher in organic search, driving site traffic and improving visibility across multiple channels.

 If the content is not immediately relevant to readers, it doesn’t belong in the hub.

 These days, brands generate enormous amounts of digital assets.
 Some pieces are designed to attract new readers, others to engage buyers who are further down the sales funnel.
 Content marketers understand that each category of reader is important, but each has a distinct intention for visiting a website.

 Research from Demand Gen Report found that 47 percent of B2B buyers explore a company’s website to thoroughly research products and services before they commit to a solution, as found in research by Garner.
 A hub gives them the option to dive into pieces on a specific theme, challenge or trend to build a base knowledge before interacting with the sales department.
 This can improve the quality and quantity of inbound leads by automating a key part of the discovery process.

 Fostering a Community